nicholaswilliambrown/ProfilesRNS/Website/SourceCode/Profiles/Profiles/StaticFiles/Configuration/README.txt

 Compared to the supplied, default Catalyst JSON, your myBranding.json may not need (m)any of the items supplied there.
 You need any items referenced in the code that you use in your version of myBranding.js.
-Also, any items referenced in the code (brandingUtil.js) that customizes webpages (e.g. the Help, Overview or About pages).
+Also, any items referenced in the code (brandingUtil.js, etc.) that customizes webpages (e.g. the Help, Overview or About pages).

-In your version of myBranding.js, you supply your own implementations of
+In your version of myBranding.js, you may supply your own implementation of
     setupHeadIncludesAndTabTitle()
     emitBrandingHeader()
     emitBrandingFooter()

-and optionally also
+and perhaps
     emitPreFooter()

 You might also supply other files (e.g., images) that your *.js can reference.